Patent Drawing Requirements: Rules, Views, and Filing Tips

 Once you've filled out the basic patent application and written a full description of the product, it's time to add the drawings.
 Remember that only provisional and chemical formulas can be submitted without a drawing.
 For all other patents, include as many drawings as possible to show how the product works.

-If you need help with patent drawing rules, you can post your question or concern on UpCounsel's marketplace.
+If you need help with patent drawing requirements, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.